 To achieve a positive emotional connection, the UX should precede the UI so that form follows function and utility is aligned with user-centered design.
 What that means is that the UX begins by engaging users to understand what they want to achieve and how they want to achieve it.
 Any attempt to achieve a UX objective by hiring designers, creating wire frames or dressing up existing applications with UI facelifts – without first understanding user behaviors, expectations and prioritized use cases – will probably not achieve a successful user experience.

 Understanding the CRM UX ROI

 Before you belittle the power of emotional attachment toward a CRM software application, consider the tangible benefits and their financial payback.
-CRM applications that deliver a positive UX also achieve the following benefits:
+CRM implementation plans that target a positive UX achieve the following benefits: